sourcecred/sourcecred/src/plugins/identity/README.md

 By adding entries to the the `identities` array.

-Below is an example `project.json` file which defines two identities, "User-A" and "User-B", contrating their respective GitHub and Discourse accounts.
+Below is an example `project.json` file which defines two identities, "User-A" and "User-B", contracting their respective GitHub and Discourse accounts.

 ```js
 [